Bruneian nationality law

 The Bruneian nationality law governs the issues of citizenship and nationality of Brunei.
 The law regulates the nationality and citizenship status of all people who live in Brunei as well as all people who are of Bruneian descent.
 It allows the children of expatriates, foreigners as well as residents in Brunei to examine their citizenship status and if necessary, apply for and obtain citizenship of Brunei.

 The primary law relating to Bruneian citizenship is the Nationality Act, 1962 drafted while Brunei was a British protectorate.
 The act was later amended in 1984 and 2002.

 Bruneian citizens are also Commonwealth citizens as well.

 Citizenship

 Nationality law of 1962

 Brunei while still under a British protectorate, granted citizenship to a subject of the Sultan of Brunei the status of a national of Brunei, only if they were a member of an indigenous group of the Malay race, namely Belait, Bisayah, Brunei, Dayak, Dusun, Layan, Kelabit, Kedayan, Kenyah, Murut or Tutong.
 The law excluded ethnic Chinese in Brunei whom the majority of, as of 2008, do not hold Bruneian citizenship.
-From 1962-2014, only 35,100 people had obtained Bruneian citizenship.
+From 1962 to 2014, only 35,100 people had obtained Bruneian citizenship.